 If you have an enquiry about your research, or if you require help to find or order material, you can consult with a member of staff during your visit.

 There are also several ways to make enquiries in advance of your visit.
 In some cases, enquiries may be referred to specific curators with particular areas of curatorial responsibility.
-If you have a specific area of interest, you may like to consult our list of manuscript curators or our list of rare book collections staff before making an enquiry.
+If you have a specific area of interest, you may like to contact manuscript curators or our rare book collections staff before making an enquiry.

 Contact us